Click on the names below to read our board member bios.

-Saul Epstein is the CEO of Global Harness Systems which has locations in Texas, Pennyslvania, Michigan, Mexico and India.
-Saul has a career spanning over three decades in the corporate world.
-Saul is also the President of Cyberplace, Inc., a developer of upscale apartments on the East Coast, Florida and in North Carolina.
+Saul Epstein is a business entrepreneur and has a career spanning over three decades in the corporate world.
+He is the President of Cyberplace, Inc., a developer of upscale apartments on the East Coast, Florida, and in North Carolina.
+Until recently, Saul was the CEO of Global Harness Systems which has locations in Texas, Pennyslvania, Michigan, Mexico and India.
 Previously he was a Principal with Opinion Research Corporation, Robinson Alarm Company and Crossway Ventures, Inc and Partner at Ernst and Young, LLP.
 Saul has also served in the military for the Army Security Agency, Reserve Unit.
 Saul is a Certified Financial Planner (CFP) , Certified Public Accountant (CPA) and a member of the Pennsylvania & New Jersey Bar.
 In addition to his professional experience, he has served on the boards of the Committee of Seventy and the Beth David Reform Congregation.
 Since 1999, Saul has been a loyal and long-standing member of MCC’s Finance Committee.
 Saul volunteers with Big Brothers/ Big Sisters Program.
 He is married to Roberta Epstein and has two adult children.

 Darlyne Bailey is currently the Dean and Professor of the Graduate School of Social Work and Social Research at Bryn Mawr College, where she also serves as Special Assistant to the President for Community Partnerships.
 She has been a professor and academic administrator for close to 20 years.
 Darlyne currently serves on other local and national boards including the Stoneleigh Foundation, the National Human Services Assembly, and the Pieper Family Foundation, in addition to numerous editorial boards.
 She has published three books on topics about which she is passionate, including Sustaining Our Spirits: Women Leaders Thriving for Today and Tomorrow.
 Further, Darlyne has published numerous articles and book chapters in the areas of leadership, organizational and community transformation, and the formation and sustainability of strategic alliances.